Greek style fish and chips…with eggplant

 - Preheat your oven to 350 degrees Fahrenheit.

 - Soak your eggplant pieces in a bowl of cold water for about 30 minutes, and then drain.
+Toss them with 1/2 tablespoon salt.
+Allow to sit for approximately 15 minutes.

 - Meanwhile, while your eggplant is soaking, peel your potatoes and sliced them into thick wedges (about 6 wedges per medium size potato).